stargazer33/remote4me.com/about.md

 ### What's under the hood ?
 The source code is not (yet) open source.
 The job classification is based on the knowledge engineering technique.
-This means, there are manually written “rules” for each job category.
-(No, machine learning was not used.
-One of the reason - where to find a sufficiently large dataset to train the classifier?
+Which means there are manually written “rules” for each job category.
+(No, the machine learning was not used.
+One of the reasons - where does one find a sufficiently large dataset to train the classifier?
 If you find it - let me know).

 I am very grateful to the authors of [Apache Lucene](https://lucene.apache.org/core/) - they created a great instrument; the above-mentioned rules are actually the Lucene queries.
-And, a significant part of web crawling code is written by [Sergei Poznanski](https://www.linkedin.com/in/sergei-poznanski/) - without his support this project would not cover so many job boards.
+A significant part of web crawling code is written by [Sergei Poznanski](https://www.linkedin.com/in/sergei-poznanski/) - without his support this project would not cover so many job boards.

 ### Contacts
 <a href="mailto:%22Dmitri%20Geller%22%3cbackend.developer.33@gmail.com%3e">Email: backend.developer.33@gmail.com</a>